wp-plugins/better-wp-security/readme.txt

 First alpha release including simple featureset.

 == Upgrade Notice ==

+= ALPHA 5 =
+* This is a major reworking of the existing code.
+Please check all settings after installing

 = ALPHA 4=
 * Upgrade should work fine through wordpress updater.
 Just make a database backup first